-Swiss cities remind me of the kid at high school who's great at sports, has perfect hair and the best girl friend, and whom all the teachers love.
+Swiss cities remind me of the guy at high school who's great at sports, has perfect hair and the best girlfriend, and whom all the teachers love.
 He's just too perfect.
 Sometimes you just want to see him trip or get a pimple.
 Switzerland's cities can seem too perfect, too.
 For me — and most travelers — the mountains provide more real travel thrills per mile, minute, and dollar.
-But don't neglect Switzerland's pristine urban offerings in Zürich, Luzern, and Lausanne.
+But don't neglect the pristine urban offerings in Zürich, Luzern, and Lausanne.
 With interesting art, colorful old towns, and serene waterfront settings, these cities are worthy stops as you head for the hills.

-Zürich, located in the north, is Switzerland's biggest city — and a major transportation hub.
+Zürich, located in the north, is the biggest city in Switzerland — and a major transportation hub.
 Even though you won't find a hint of Heidi or the Swiss Miss, Zürich makes for an enjoyable quick visit.

 The city's art treasure is a set of Chagall stained-glass windows, located in the Fraumünster church.
 Done in Chagall's inimitable painting style — deep colors, simple figures, and shard-like Cubism — the five towering windows depict Bible scenes.

 An hour south of Zürich, Luzern sprawls along the edge of a lake at and the foot of looming Mt.
 Pilatus.
 At its core is a charming old town paved with cobblestones, dotted with fountains, and still partially ringed by tall protective walls.